Oracle NetSuite + Retail Doctor Survey Reveals Customer Service Disconnect Between Retailers And Shoppers

 In Sum

-In the meantime, you can see the importance of knowing who your customer is and helping them feel more confident, less anxious, and less alone when they are in your stores.
+You can see the importance of knowing who your customers are and helping them feel more confident, less anxious, and less alone when they are in your stores.

-That takes a radical reinvention of store operations to no longer hire the person who can just show up for a shift, but the one that can deliver on the promise retail executives think they are brilliantly executing but are sadly failing at.
+It takes a radical reinvention of store operations to no longer hire the person who can just show up for a shift but the one that can deliver on the promise retail executives think they are brilliantly executing but are sadly failing at.

-Concentrate on that in 2019 and find yourself able to compete with Amazon and the rest.
+Concentrate on that this year and find yourself able to compete with Amazon and the rest.

-Continue in a siloed home office where these customer truths don’t seem to land and find yourself like Gap and JC Penney, not knowing who their customer is, what they want, or how to deliver a consistent brand promise.
+If you continue in a siloed home office where these customer truths don’t seem to land, you will find yourself like Gap and JCPenney, not knowing who your customers are, what they want, or how to deliver a consistent brand promise.